apify/apify-camunda-integration/README.md

 #### 1. Camunda stack in Docker

-Locally spin up a Camunda stack using Docker Compose following [this quickstart guide](https://docs.camunda.io/docs/next/self-managed/quickstart/developer-quickstart/docker-compose).
+Locally spin up a Camunda stack using Docker Compose following [this quickstart guide](https://docs.camunda.io/docs/self-managed/quickstart/developer-quickstart/docker-compose).

+📌 **Note: Make sure to install FULLY configured Camunda stack which includes the Modeler.**

 In case you want to choose a specific version, you can find their `docker-compose.yaml` files in [Camunda's official repository](https://github.com/camunda/camunda-distributions/tree/main/docker-compose/versions).